Skip to main content

 1 mentions Positive Neutral Negative

-The character development is praised for its complexity, particularly highlighting the protagonist's flaws, which adds depth and nuance to the story.
-This approach creates well-rounded and engaging characters.
+The character development is praised for its complexity, particularly in how it highlights the protagonist's flaws, adding depth and nuance to the story.
+This approach creates well-rounded characters that contribute meaningfully to the narrative.

 • replayability